viproma/coral-super/README.md

 Coral "super-project"
 =====================

+**WARNING: This repository is no longer maintained, and is therefore not guaranteed to work with recent versions of Coral.
+Consider using vcpkg or some other package manager instead.**

 This repository contains [CMake](https://cmake.org) scripts for downloading, building and packaging [Coral](https://github.com/viproma/coral), [JCoral](https://github.com/viproma/jcoral) and (almost) all of their